 Student co-creation panels ranged from 6 to 13 participants, with 65 participants in total.
 Again, each group lasted for around 60 minutes and was audio-recorded and fully transcribed.
 The co-creation panel format was informed by the Student Minds co-production toolkit, and modelled on Student Voice Forums (Piper & Emmanuel, 2019).
-A co-creation panel is a particularly interactive focus group using activities designed to elucidate individual's knowledge, thoughts and feelings from their own experiences.
-It was designed to support students to talk about mental health at university, as students are experts by experience on this topic.
 The panel activity used a problem-based 'creative ideation' strategy, asking students to imagine what the ideal university approach to student mental health and wellbeing would be like in 30 years, and how this would differ from current approaches; this included discussion of teaching, learning, curriculum and assessment.